screwdriver-cd/screwdriver/plugins/commands/README.md

 Can list all distinct command namespaces:
 `GET /commands?distinct=namespace`

-Can use additional options for sorting and pagination:
+Can use additional options for sorting, pagination and return total count:
-`GET /commands?sort=ascending&sortBy=name&page=1&count=50`
+`GET /commands?sort=ascending&sortBy=name&page=1&count=50&getCount=true`

 ##### Get all command versions